FAQ for migrating from draft-luff-json-hyper-schema-00 (draft-04) to draft-wright-json-schema-hyperschema-01 (draft-06).

 "schema" to describe PUT and PATCH requests which is not needed.

-However, see also #296 for a proposal for hinting at “Accept-Patch”, which is needed to properly use
+"targetHints" proposal has been accepted into draft-07.
+Among other things, it enables hinting at “Accept-Patch”, which is needed to properly use

 Q: What are key issues under consideration for draft-07?

-Additionally, there are two further proposals for JSON Schema vocabularies which could impact or complement Hyper-Schema:
+Additionally, there are proposals for additional JSON Schema vocabularies, which could impact or complement Hyper-Schema.

 Q: Why were several major changes made to Hyper-Schema just before publication?